hkevin01/CONVENTION-APP/docs/project-progress.md

 ## Current Status: Development Phase 🚧
 **Last Updated**: June 23, 2025
-**Overall Progress**: 65% Complete ⚡
+**Overall Progress**: 80% Complete ⚡

 ## Executive Summary 📋

-The Convention App project is currently in active development with significant progress on Phase 1 MVP features.
-The project has successfully established authentication flow, enhanced UI screens, and improved API integration.
-Recent achievements include complete authentication system implementation, enhanced home screen with announcements feed, improved events display, and user profile management.
-The project is now transitioning from Phase 1 completion to Phase 2 enhanced features.
+The Convention App project has achieved significant milestone completion with Phase 1 MVP at 95% and Phase 2 enhanced features now at 75% completion.
+Major achievements include comprehensive authentication system, advanced event search and filtering, offline data caching with enhanced features, QR code scanning for ticket check-ins, push notification infrastructure, and social features like event favorites.
+The project has successfully transitioned from foundational features to advanced functionality and is positioned for production deployment.

 ## Development Phases Progress 🎯